0xBradock/dotslashrun/content/posts/lambda-access-secure-string-systems-manager/index.md

 1. Go to [SSM](https://eu-west-1.console.aws.amazon.com/systems-manager)
 2. Access Parameter Store
-3. Click on Create parameter
+3. Click on Create a parameter
 4. Give it a name, chose type **SecureString** and chose the KMS key for encryption
-5. Give it a value and finalize creation
+5. Give it a value and finalize the creation

 ## CDK